 Some might prefer this video poker variation as it gives you more winning hands because of the lowered threshold for a winning hand.
 Instead of a pair of jacks, the winning hand is a pair of 10s.

 As is the case in poker generally, the aim is to have the strongest hand.
 In this variation, you can get an extra point for every pair of jacks or higher that you receive.
 Additionally, because of the option to play with more hands (up to 100,) your winning potential is even greater.

 Once you’ve become accustomed to the rules of casino table games like poker and can use the lingo fluently, you can move on to higher-stakes games.
 If you’re still having a hard time grasping the concept of how to play poker in a casino, we would recommend checking out one of our guides.

 Poker is one of the few casino games where players can become professionals – making a career out of playing the game.
 While this might not be your goal, participating in friendly tournaments is a great way to find out how much progress you’ve made.
 If you’re looking for something easier, but in a similar category, video poker titles can be found at BetMGM too, along with the best casino games.

 Take your newfound poker knowledge online at BetMGM

-The great news is that most of these terms can be used in different poker variations.
-If you’re keen to get started with some of the best online casino games along with a variety of poker titles, head to BetMGM online casino and sign up today.
+Now that you’re more familiar with Texas Hold’em lingo, it’s time to put your newfound poker knowledge to the test!
+The great news is that most of these terms can be used in different poker variations, meaning that the majority of the Texas Hold’em slang terms are applicable in Omaha and Stud poker too, for example.
+If you’re keen to get started with some of the best online casino games along with a variety of poker titles, head to BetMGM online casino and register.